Center for spiritual formation

 Below is a sampling of classes faculty has offered in the past:

-Starting at the beginning of 2022, we will be offering these classes at least once a quarter.
+We generally offer these classes once a quarter.
 Watch the church announcements for upcoming classes.

 The Center for Spiritual Formation believes it is important to provide a sacred and dedicated time and space to learn and practice a particular contemplative prayer.
 While teaching and guidance is provided, unlike the Spiritual Formation Classes with an emphasis on teaching, these sessions emphasize the practice and prayer itself.
 Special intention is placed towards embracing a sacred atmosphere that is more conducive to exploring the particular type of contemplative prayer we are exploring that day.